-This program allows a student to earn high school credit if the student passes an advanced placement (AP) examination, a College Level Examination Program (CLEP) or a statewide course assessment without enrollment in the course.
-The courses include the following subjects:
+The CAP allows a student to earn high school credit if the student passes an AP examination, a College Level Examination Program (CLEP) or a statewide course assessment without enrollment in the course.
+The courses include:

-- Algebra I
+Algebra 1

-Biology I
+Biology 1

-- Geometry
+Geometry

-Algebra II

-- U.S. History
+U.S. History